 Modern Slavery and Human Trafficking Statement

-This Statement sets out the steps that Daniel Thwaites PLC has taken during its financial year ending 31 March 2021 to ensure that modern-day slavery and human trafficking does not occur in the organisation or in its supply chains.
-Daniel Thwaites PLC operates in the hospitality industry and has therefore been closed for a large proportion of the financial year due to Covid-19, and therefore progress this year has been slower than anticipated.
+This Statement sets out the steps that Daniel Thwaites PLC has continued to take during its financial year ending 31 March 2023 to ensure that modern-day slavery and human trafficking does not occur in the organisation or in its supply chains.

 Our Business and Organisational Structure

 Daniel Thwaites PLC is one of the UK’s longest established family brewers, with a strong regional presence in the North of England.
 The Company has an estate of approximately 250 freehold properties, comprising tenanted pubs, inns and hotels & spas which are all located in the UK.

 The Company employs approximately 1,600 employees and works with a large number of suppliers across its supply chain.

 The directors run the business through a strong set of principles which create a cultural thread throughout the Company.
 The success of the Company, in no small part, relies on the partnerships and relationships that we form at all levels, be it with our employees, our customers, our suppliers or any of the other groups that we interact with – and so it has been for all of our 216 year history.

 As a Board we have a duty to run the business in such a way that balances the interests and considerations of all of our stakeholders and to promote the business for the benefit of our members.
 In governing and directing the business with the interests of our members in mind, we must however consider the interests of our employees, how we manage the ongoing success of our relations and dealings with customers and suppliers and ensure that we have an eye to our communities and the impact that our business has on the environment.
 An overriding concern is also of course understanding how we maintain, protect and grow our reputation that has been so carefully built up over more than two centuries.